 This paragraph deals with the case where the following apply:

-• a company is regarded as acquiring an intangible asset at market value for the purposes of Part 8
+- a company is regarded as acquiring an intangible asset at market value or arm's length value for the purposes of Part 8

-• the value of that asset in its accounts immediately after its acquisition is nil
+- the accounting value of that asset immediately after its acquisition is nil, negligible, or it has not been recognised in the accounts at all.

-A company is regarded under Part 8 as acquiring an intangible asset at market value where either of the following apply:
+A company is regarded under Part 8 as acquiring an intangible asset at market value where any of the following apply:

 Provision

-In these circumstances, tax relief for the deemed cost of the asset cannot be derived from any figures that actually appear in the accounts of the acquiring company.
-Instead, therefore, the computational rules are applied as if the accounting entries, on which the figures in the tax computation are based, are those that would have been made (in accordance with GAAP) if the asset had been transferred at market value.
+In these circumstances, tax relief for the deemed cost of the asset cannot be derived from any figures that actually appear in the accounts of the acquiring company, or the value has not been recognised at all.
+Instead, therefore, the computational rules are applied as if the accounting entries, on which the figures in the tax computation are based, are those that would have been made (in accordance with GAAP) if the asset had been transferred at market or arm’s length value.

 If therefore the asset in question has a market value of £100 on acquisition and an expected useful life of ten years, the deductible debits for the amortisation of that asset would be £10 per year over that period.
 That is so long as no tax adjustments are necessary to the deemed acquisition cost - see CIRD12720.